pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 whether they support building :term:`extension modules <Extension Module>`, and you should choose one that suits your needs and preferences.

-You can choose from a number of backends; this tutorial uses :ref:`Hatchling
-<hatch>` by default, but it will work identically with :ref:`setuptools`,
-:ref:`Flit <flit>`, :ref:`PDM <pdm>`, and others that support the ``[project]`` table for :ref:`metadata <configuring metadata>`.
+You can choose from a number of backends; this tutorial uses :ref:`setuptools`, by default, but it will work identically with :ref:`Hatchling <hatch>`, :ref:`Flit <flit>`, :ref:`PDM <pdm>`, and others that support the ``[project]`` table for :ref:`metadata <configuring metadata>`.